Luddi1/OpenScan3/README.md

 Now the api should be accessible from `http://local_ip:8000`.
 To access an api playground go to `http://local_ip:8000/docs`

-If don't need a GUI you can already do a focus stack set with `tests/photoset.py`.
+If you don't need a GUI you can already do a focus stack set with `tests/photoset.py`.
 Open another SSH session, then run
 ```sh
 source ~/openscan-env/bin/activate